How to Get a Bank Mortgage in 2022

 Q: Can I have a high-interest savings account and an investment account?

 A: Yes, this is called diversification.
-However, if you’re investing your money, it is best to make sure you understand the risks of those investments.
+However, if you’re investing your money, it is best to ensure you understand those investments’ risks.
 If you choose a bank that offers free checking, you can get a decent return on your money and some protection against inflation.

 Q: What is the biggest mistake I can make when financing my first home?